stanley-gu/qual/proposal.md

 any observed delayed responses or reduced exposures.
 The current PK knowledge of the compounds will also be used in this process.
-For example, bisphosphonates are typically modeled using a three-compartment PK, due to its rapid absorption by bone and following sustained release.
+For example, bisphosphonates are typically modeled using a three-compartment PK, due to its rapid absorption by bone and following sustained release [@Cremers2005;@Kimmel2007].
-[@Cremers2005;@Kimmel2007]

 #### Conduct Dosing Plan on Mouse Model and Evaluate Efficacy